 The teaching provision at The Manor is very broad with Science, ICT, Art, Design Technology, Music, Physical Education and French all taught within the curriculum.
-Mandarin and Spanish are taught as club options.
+Mandarin, German & Spanish are taught as club options.
 There are two school orchestras, two choirs, three String Ensembles, a Wind Band, a Harp Ensemble and a Guitar Band.
-We regularly welcome over 300 children from local schools to our singing day.
-Enthusiastic games teaching includes swimming, netball, football, tennis, mini-tennis, athletics and other summer sports.
+Enthusiastic games teaching includes swimming, netball, football, hockey, tennis, mini-tennis, athletics and other summer sports.

 At the heart of the school is a core of shared values, which reflect our ethos, and which permeate every aspect of Manor life.
 These values foster high standards of behaviour and achievement, support a framework of respect, promote self-confidence and provide a warm, harmonious environment in which our children learn, thrive and are prepared for their future. ...Read more

 Parents and pupils often have cause to acknowledge the help and support they have received from their schools, for example in helping in the choice of further education or careers.
 "Say thank you" allows you to send a quick note of appreciation to the school in general or to an individual teacher.

 This is a thank you to your school, teacher or careers adviser who helped you to get where you are now.

 Please fill in the fields below, which we will transform into a letter of thanks from you to them.